cwensel/cascading/README.md

 * `cascading-nested-json-x.y.z.jar`       - all Cascading JSON operations
 * `cascading-nested-x.y.z.jar`            - all Cascading base classes for nested data-type operations
 * `cascading-local-x.y.z.jar`             - all Cascading Local in-memory mode class files
+* `cascading-local-hadoop2-io-x.y.z.jar`  - all Cascading Local in-memory mode class files used with Hadoop
 * `cascading-hadoop2-common-x.y.z.jar`    - all Cascading Hadoop 2.x common class files
 * `cascading-hadoop2-io-x.y.z.jar`        - all Cascading Hadoop 2.x HDFS and IO related class files
 * `cascading-hadoop2-mr1-x.y.z.jar`       - all Cascading Hadoop 2.x MapReduce mode class files
 * `cascading-hadoop2-tez-x.y.z.jar`       - all Cascading Hadoop 2.x Tez mode class files
 * `cascading-hadoop2-tez-stats-x.y.z.jar` - all Cascading Tez YARN timeline server class files

-These class jars, along with, tests, source and javadoc jars, are all available via the JCenter Maven repository.
+These class jars, along with, tests, source and javadoc jars, are all available via the Maven repository.

+Local mode is where the Cascading application will run locally in memory without cluster distribution.
+This implementation has minimal to no robustness in low memory situations, by design.

-Hadoop 2.x MR1 mode is the same as above but for Hadoop 2.x releases.
+Hadoop 2.x MR1 mode is for running on Hadoop 2.x releases.

 Hadoop 2.x Tez mode is where the Cascading application should run on an Apache Tez *DAG* cluster.

-Local mode is where the Cascading application will run locally in memory without any Hadoop dependencies or cluster distribution.
-This implementation has minimal to no robustness in low memory situations, by design.

 As of Cascading 4.x, all above jar files are built against Java 1.8.
 Prior versions of Cascading are built against Java 1.7 and 1.6.

+## Local Mode

+Local mode has been much improved for production use in applications that do not need to run distributed across a cluster.
+Specifically in applications that trivially parallelize and run within AWS Lambda or Batch applications.

+See https://github.com/cwensel/cascading-local for a collection of local mode integrations.

+Note this project will merge into Cascading in then next minor release.

 ## Extensions, the SDK, and DSLs

 There are a number of projects based on and extensions to Cascading available.

-Visit the [Cascading Extensions](https://cascading.wensel.net/extensions/) page for a current list.

-Of note are three top level projects:

-* [Fluid](https://cascading.wensel.net/fluid/) - A fluent Java API for Cascading that is compatible with the default API.
-* [Lingual](https://cascading.wensel.net/lingual/) - ANSI SQL and JDBC on Cascading
-* [Pattern](https://cascading.wensel.net/pattern/) - Machine Learning scoring and [PMML](https://en.wikipedia.org/wiki/Predictive_Model_Markup_Language) support with Cascading

-And alternative languages:

-* [Scalding](https://cascading.wensel.net/projects/scalding/) - A Scala based DSL
-* [Cascalog](https://cascading.wensel.net/projects/cascalog/) - A Clojure based DSL
-* [PigPen](https://github.com/Netflix/PigPen) - A Clojure based DSL

-And a third-party computing platform:

-* [Apache Flink](https://cascading.wensel.net/cascading-flink/) - Faster than MapReduce cluster computing
+Visit https://cascading.org/ for links.
+As these projects are updated to depend on 4.x, we will update the main site.

+Note many projects built and released against Cascading 3.x will work without modification with Cascading 4.x.

 ## Versioning